The First Executive and Management Training Program on Stakeholder Management

 Six books for individual members; (Two copies of each for corporate members, with more available for an additional fee based on quantity.)
 Ask about special pricing for academic members and classes.

-- Stakeholder Theory, by Edward Freeman.
-The theory and principles of stakeholder management from the academic founder of the field
+- The Power of And–Responsible Business Without Tradeoffs, by Edward Freeman.
+The theory and principles of stakeholder management from the academic founder of the field.

 - Grow the Pie: How Great Companies Deliver Both Purpose and Profit, by Alex Edmans.
 The financial principles of Stakeholder Capitalism based on research.